indimail/indimail-virtualdomains/.github/README-indimail.md

 ### 1.1.2 Using QMAILQUEUE with qmail-qfilter

-You can use qmail-qfilter(1). qmail-qfilter allows you to run multiple filters passed as command line arguments to qmail-qfilter.
-Since QMAILQUEUE doesn't allow you to specify multiple arguments, you can write a shell script which calls qmail-qfilter and have the shell script defined as QMAILQUEUE environment variable.
+You can use <b>qmail-qfilter</b>(1). <b>qmail-qfilter</b> allows you to run multiple filters passed as command line arguments to <b>qmail-qfilter</b>.
+Since QMAILQUEUE doesn't allow you to specify multiple arguments, you can write a shell script which calls <b>qmail-qfilter</b> and have the shell script defined as QMAILQUEUE environment variable.

 ```
 $ sudo /bin/bash